corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/generating-a-node.md

 }
 ```

-The web server `.jar` file will be copied into the node’s `build` directory with the name `corda-webserver.jar`.
+The web server's `.jar` file will be copied into the node’s `build` directory with the name `corda-webserver.jar`.

 {{< warning >}}
 This is an experimental feature.
-There is currently no support for reading the web server’s port from the
+There is currently no support for reading the web server’s port from the `node.conf` file of the node.
-node’s `node.conf` file.

 {{< /warning >}}

 #### Run the Cordform task

-To create the nodes defined in our `deployNodes` task, run the following command in a terminal window from the root of the project where the `deployNodes` task is defined:
+To create the nodes defined in the `deployNodes` task example above, run the following command in a command prompt or a terminal window, from the root of the project where the `deployNodes` task is defined:

 * Linux/macOS: `./gradlew deployNodes`
 * Windows: `gradlew.bat deployNodes`

-This will create the nodes in the `build/nodes` directory.
-There will be a node directory generated for each node defined in the `deployNodes` task, plus a `runnodes` shell script (or batch file on Windows) to run all the nodes at once
-for testing and development purposes.
+This command creates the nodes in the `build/nodes` directory.
+A node directory is generated for each node defined in the `deployNodes` task, plus a `runnodes` shell script (or a batch file on Windows) to run all the nodes at once for testing and development purposes.
 If you make any changes to your CorDapp source or `deployNodes` task, you will need to re-run the task to see the changes take effect.

 ### The Dockerform task

 Dockerform supports the following configuration options for each node: